-Health Tip: What's Behind a Sore Throat?
+Health Tip: Warning Signs of a Serious Sore Throat

 Listed in the directory are some common conditions of the ear, nose, and throat in the growing child.

 Middle-ear infections are the most common cause of earaches in children.

 The sinuses are cavities, or air-filled pockets, that are near the nasal passage.

 It is estimated that 45 percent of all adults snore occasionally, and 25 percent habitually snore...

 The common cold is one of the most common illnesses, leading to more doctor visits and absences from school and work than any other illness every year.